Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 How Did I Test the Scooters?

-So, to find the 10 best cheap electric scooters, I shortlisted 65 models and tested them all across the metrics of top speed, acceleration, range, hill climbing, braking, shock absorption, and ride quality.
+To find the 3 best electric scooters, I shortlisted 26 of the highest-rated cheapest models and tested them all across the metrics of top speed, acceleration, range, hill climbing, braking, shock absorption, and ride quality.
 I also assessed their design and features.

-The results from the tests were then compared to identify the top performers relative to their price and use case.
+The results from the tests were then compared to identify the top performers relative to their price.

 You learn more about the tests below.